[

 number to be called, and no one

 will race you for your food.
+No one can break through

-Captain Americas shield.
+Captain America’s shield.

 No one can steal